gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 IPT is the _information processing time_.

-Most CAN transceivers have the lengths of the bit segments configured so that they sample the bit between 75% and 87.5% of the time between the start of one bit and the beginning of the next bit[^bib-elektromotus-can-bus-topology-recommendations].
+Most CAN transceivers have the lengths of the bit segments configured so that they sample the bit between 75% and 87.5% of the time between the start of one bit and the beginning of the next bit[^elektromotus-can-bus-topology-recommendations].

 Because any CAN node may sample the bus as soon as `PROP_SEG` is over, the two way propagation of the signal between any two nodes on the bus must occur before the end of `PROP_SEG`.
 The below figure illustrates this between two nodes, one which is the transmitter and another which is the receiver.
 The signal has to propagate back from the receiver to the transmitter within this time because the transmitter needs to read back values from the bus during arbitration and the acknowledge bit.

-{{% figure src="_assets/can-bit-timing-prop-delay-between-two-nodes.svg" width="800px" caption="Diagram showing why the two-way propagation of the bit must occur between any two nodes before the end of the `PROP_SEG`." %}}
+{{% figure src="_assets/can-bit-timing-prop-delay-between-two-nodes.webp" width="800px" caption="Diagram showing why the two-way propagation of the bit must occur between any two nodes before the end of the `PROP_SEG`." %}}

 The main limiting factor on the total bus length at a specific baud rate is the stabilization time for a dominant to recessive bit transmission on the bus.
 Because it is not driven, the termination resistors play the role of bringing the differential voltage back to the recessive state.
 The time it takes for the resistors to do this is **primarily dependent on the amount of capacitance on the bus**.
 This in term determines the maximum length of the bus, as adding additional twisted pair cable increases the capacitance.